-The valuation method for deferred tax balances is the same under FRS 101 and Solvency II.

-Deferred tax is provided in full using the liability method on temporary differences arising between the tax bases of assets and liabilities and the carrying amounts on the Solvency II balance sheet.
+The valuation method for deferred tax balances is the same under IFRS and SII.
+Deferred tax is provided in full using the IAS 12 liability method on temporary differences arising between the tax bases of assets and liabilities and the carrying amounts on the SII balance sheet.
+IFRS to SII valuation adjustments are therefore considered in assessing the temporary differences upon which the deferred taxes are derived.